Local Gaussian process approximation for large computer experiments: Empirical demonstration and comparison

 Focusing on the uncertainty estimates in the table, observe that the greedy methods over cover, whereas the CSCs have the correct nominal pointwise coverage.
 They also have, with the exception of ``nnbig'', lower predicted standard deviation.
 Interpreting these results is not straightforward, however.
-The true response smooth and deterministic, so the 5\% which CSC mis-covers must comprise of a small number of contiguous regions of the input space where it was (possibly substantially) biased.
+The true response is smooth and deterministic, so the 5\% which CSC mis-covers must comprise a small number of contiguous regions of the input space where it was (possibly substantially) biased.
 We therefore draw comfort from the fact that the local methods are both more accurate and more conservative.
 The low standard deviation of ``nnbig'' would seem to be due solely to the larger $n$ in the denominator of $\psi_n(x)$ in (\ref{eq:gpk}), not to a better estimate of the global variance structure.
 This can be verified by replacing $50\cdot\psi_n(x)/200$ in the coverage calculations for the other $n=50$ estimators, which results in values nearly identical to the others.
 We conclude that our greedy methods are (perhaps overly) conservative.
 However next to ``nn'', which provides deceptively good coverage results, caution in terms of predictive uncertainty pays dividends in accuracy.

-The double-sized experiment in the {\em bottom} table tells a similar story.
+Results for a double-sized experiment are shown in Table \ref{t2:borehole}.
 Accuracy results increase slightly, but relative orders are similar.
 What is noteworthy is that the local methods require, as expected, about double the computational effort.
 By contrast the CSC methods take four to eight times longer, suggesting a quadratic scaling in $N$.
 Anecdotally we remark that the 99\% sparse CSC method on $(N,n)=(8000, 1000)$ approaches the limit of the size of problem possible on this machine due to memory constraints.
 We tried $N=10000$.
 Frequent memory pages to disk lead to dramatic slowdowns; our estimates suggest the code would have taken days to finish.
 By contrast, the local/greedy methods required seconds more.